dankinsoid/IdeaVimMulticursor/README.md

 - `mcd`: Delete all virtual cursors
 - `mcia`: Inside any brackets/quotes ((), [], {}, "", '')
 - `mcaa`: Around any brackets/quotes
+- `mcaw`: Add cursors at word boundaries (start and end of current word)

 ## Examples